Exarchias/exarchias/README.md

  - Healthy activity on Github since 2013
  - A ton of small certificates from Coursera, Linkedin Learning and other sources
  - Languages: Java, Python, Javascript, C#
  - Databases: Well... a LOT of them, (I am a DB and Server guy.
-Consider me backend to the bone)
+Consider me as backend to the bone)
  - Cat person, but I like all animals including dogs.
 I like Rock/Metal music, and OF COURSE I play games, (pc-games, board games, card games - You name it, I play it)
  - **Just check my code**.
 There is nothing incredibly useful that you can find just by checking my little readme.